CE Trainings for mental health professionals

 1. Understand the core principles of attachment theory relevant to clinical ethics and difficult conversations.

-2. Apply APA ethical principles (beneficence/non-maleficence, fidelity, respect for rights & dignity) through an attachment lens when stakes are high.
+2. Apply ethical principles (beneficence/non-maleficence, fidelity, respect for rights & dignity) through an attachment lens.

 A smiling woman with curly black hair wearing a mustard yellow sweater, holding eyeglasses in one hand and a clipboard with a pen in her lap, sitting on a gray couch in a bright living room.